10. Execution threads

 class Program2 {

-// using reader and writer threads
+// use of reader and writer threads

 // illustrates the use of synchronization events